mdfahadhossain/nginxQUIC/README.md

 sudo apt install -y dpkg-dev uuid-dev mercurial golang libunwind-dev unzip cmake
 ```

+### You might get an error regarding the Go version.
+Try to install Go latest from the [source](https://linuxhint.com/install-go-ubuntu-2/#2).

 ## NGINX Source Code

 Navigate to the folder where you want to build `nginx`, in our case, it is `~/nginx`.